-The fastest way to become a better yoga teacher is record your classes
+The fastest way to become a better yoga teacher is to record your classes

-I’ve been talking to dozens of yoga teacher trainers in the past few months and many of them are excited.
-They are so excited that they are adding a “how to record your classes” section to their training.
-By recording your yoga classes and letting your students know they are available online, you instantly become a celebrity in their minds.
+By recording your yoga classes and letting your students know they are available online, you instantly become an authority on yoga in their minds.
 It’s called The Author Effect.
 This increase in your perceived expertise will obviously result in many of your students staying at your classes for longer.
 Instead of staying only a few weeks and then joining the Zumba or Pilates class, they will stay with you for years.

 Top 10 Tips For Recording Your Yoga Classes

 Make sure you speak in a natural voice.
 Don’t try to sound like a quintessential yoga teacher.
 Allow your own personality shine through.

 Tip 2: Rode Smartlav+ Lavalier Microphone

 Make sure that you use the Rode Smartlav+ Lavalier Microphone for Smartphone from Amazon.
 Why?Well, because it turns average audio into professional quality audio that sounds stunning.
 Whatever you do, don’t be tempted to purchase a cheap microphone.
 The Rode Smartlav+ Lavilier Microphone will be a huge asset for your yoga business for years and years to come, and it only costs approximately £45.